karthik/ddd/04-data-documenting-packaging.md

 Data with a license clearly establishes rules on how everyone can modify, use, and share data.
 Without a license, these rules are unclear, and can lead to problems with attribution and citation.

-It can be overwhelmeing to try and the right license for a use case.
+It can be overwhelming to try and the right license for a use case.
 Two licenses that are well suited for data sharing are:

 1. Creative Commons Attribution 4.0 International Public License (CC BY), and
 2. Creative Commons CC0 1.0 Universal (CC0)